The Village of Saranac Lake is settled for the first time by non-natives as a remote camp for guides and lumbermen.

 Albert Einstein visits his summer home in Saranac Lake and is often seen sailing with his wife on Lake Flower.

-The original Hotel Saranac sign is installed on top of the hotel, visible from miles away standing proudly as beacon of downtown Saranac Lake.
+The original Hotel Saranac sign is installed on top of the hotel, standing proudly as beacon of downtown Saranac Lake and visible from miles away.